Publication Ethics and Malpractice Statement

 - Based on the review report of the editorial board, the editor-in-chief can accept, reject, or request modifications to the manuscript.

-- The revised manuscript should follow recommendations made by the handling editor and reviewers, or thorough explanation should be included in the cover letter.
+- The revised manuscript should follow recommendations made by the handling editor and reviewers.

 - If requested by reviewer, revised manuscript will be subject to re-review by given reviewer.